anshu0612/geocoded-tweets-analysis-dashboard/README.md

-# Singapore-based geocoded tweets analysis
+# Singapore-based Geocoded Tweets Analysis

 This is an **interactive**, **configurable** and **generic** dashboard for visualizing key insights from Singapore-based users' tweets.
 The key insights include:
 - Top influential users and their country